Can You Learn Fighting By Watching Videos? Helpful guide

 YouTube

 Training to fight at home is a viable option.
 Many people can’t afford to attend a martial arts school.
-As a result, the only way they’ll learn is- by watching others.
-Well, is it possible to learn fighting from watching videos?
+As a result, the only way they’ll learn is by watching others.
+Well, is it possible to learn to fight from watching videos?

-Learning fighting techniques from watching videos is possible because you’ll memorize them- by replicating the movements.
+Learning fighting techniques from watching videos is possible because you’ll memorize them by replicating the movements.
 As a result, with enough training, you’ll develop muscle memory.
-For instance, if I watch a guy punch and imitate him, I’ll learn to punch appropriately.
+For instance, if I watch a guy punch and imitate him, I’ll improve my punching skills.

 That said, it may be challenging with various movements.
 Because of that, one must train in other ways to become a solid fighter.
 Combining training at home from watching with other methods, such as training with friends, will be ideal.